UWPCE-PythonCert/PythonCertDevel/_sources/exercises/args_kwargs_lab.rst.txt

 * Have it return the colors (use strings for the colors)

-* Call it with a couple different parameters set
+* Call it with a couple different parameters set.
 IOW, write tests that verify that all of the following work as advertised:

   - using just positional arguments: